Lake Champlain Transportation Company

-The Lake Champlain Transportation Company (LCTC or LCT) is a vehicle ferry operator that runs three routes across Lake Champlain between the US states of New York and Vermont.
-From 1976 to 2003, the company was owned by Burlington, Vermont, businessman Raymond C. Pecor Jr., who is chairman of its board.
+The Lake Champlain Transportation Company (LCTC or LCT) is a vehicle ferry operator that runs three routes across Lake Champlain between the U.S. states of New York and Vermont.
+From 1976 to 2003, the company was owned by Burlington, Vermont businessman Raymond C. Pecor Jr., who is chairman of its board.
 In 2003, he sold the company to his son, Raymond Pecor III.

 Lake Champlain is the thirteenth-largest lake in the United States, reaching a maximum width of 12 mi and depths of more than 300 ft.
 As such, there is no bridging of the "broad lake" north of Crown Point, New York, and south of the Rouses Point–Alburgh–Swanton crossing near the Canada–United States border, though bridging of the lake near Plattsburgh has been proposed.
 Approximately one million passengers cross the lake by ferry each year.

 Service area

 Service was originally provided at three points, listed from south to north: